 - Non-Motorized Planning: Staff strive to examine non-motorized transportation from the perspective of all users.
-Activities may include assisting in the evaluation the federal-aid network, or a portion thereof, for the installation of bike lanes, wayfinding system planning and coordinated signage, preparation of grant applications for nonmotorized projects, preparation of printed materials that promote nonmotorized modes and cooperative education/enforcement efforts with local law enforcement agencies related to nonmotorized modes.
-This task will also include the development of safety materials and guidelines for the purpose of educating motorists and bicyclists on road etiquette as well as enforcement of rules of the road. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
-As air quality standards, change staff keep MPO members appraised of any changes that affect CMAQ funding and eligibility. - Highway Safety Improvement Program (HSIP): Staff will promote the HSIP program and assist with applications.
-This includes providing safety data and analysis for use in project applications. - Transit Planning: To enhance and continue the development of efficient and effective transit service in Berrien County.
+Activities may include assisting in the evaluation the federal-aid network, or a portion thereof, for the installation of bike lanes, wayfinding system planning and coordinated signage, preparation of grant applications for nonmotorized projects, preparation of printed materials that promote non-motorized modes and cooperative education/enforcement efforts with local law enforcement agencies related to nonmotorized modes.
+This task will also include evaluating connections and integration between passenger transportation and active transportation networks, including first and last mile connections. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
+As air quality standards change, staff keep MPO members appraised of any changes that affect CMAQ funding and eligibility. - Highway Safety Improvement Program (HSIP): Staff will promote the HSIP program and assist with applications.
+This includes providing safety data and analysis for use in project applications. - Transit Planning: To enhance and continue the development of an efficient and effective transit service in Berrien County area.
 This activity will provide the avenue to perform in-depth studies of transit-related problems in operations/management and service planning.
-Staff will assist transit agencies in producing insights to help guide decisions in phasing in of transit service in light of changing needs during COVID 19 pandemic.
+Staff will perform any unanticipated work including activities resulting from the interpretation and/or implementation of certain FAST Act requirements by FHWA/FTA and/or MDOT, results from the Niles Dial a Ride 2021 Triennial Certification Review, or any new state or federal transportation legislation that may be put in place.
+Specifically, this could include activities related to working with MDOT and Niles Dial a Ride in the review and development of performance targets and/or activities resulting from new guidance released from FHWA/FTA or development of specific performance measures by MDOT.